Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Identify and remove people that are not working hard enough
 - [ ] Monitor the progress of the Developers on the Scrum Team
-- [x] Support the Product Owner with insights and information into high value product and system capabilties.
+- [x] Support the Product Owner with insights and information into high value product and system capabilities.
 Support the Scrum Master to encourage organizational change that fosters empiricism, self-management, bottom-up intelligence, and intelligent product delivery.
 - [ ] Continually monitor staffing levels of the Scrum Team.

 **[⬆ Back to Top](#table-of-contents)**